 These Philly cheese steak sloppy joes take your favorite ingredients of a Philly cheese steak sandwich and combine them with a classic sloppy joe.
 What I love about this recipe is that it is so easy to prepare and is great if you are looking for a quick meal.
-The process to preparing these sloppy joes is easy.
+The process of preparing these sloppy joes is easy.
 Ground beef is cooked in the pan with onion and bell peppers.
-The mixture then gets flavor from steak sauce, beef broth, salt and pepper.
+The mixture then gets the flavor from steak sauce, beef broth, salt, and pepper.
 A provolone cheese sauce is prepared by combining butter, flour, milk, and provolone.
 If you don’t want to prepare the cheese sauce, using provolone cheese slices would be great as well.
 These Philly cheese steak sloppy joes make a great dinner for any night of the week.
 Enjoy.

 (Makes 4 Servings)

 - 1 tablespoon extra virgin olive oil

 - 1 medium onion (chopped)

 - 1 medium green bell pepper (seeded and chopped)

 - ¼ cup steak sauce

 - salt and ground black pepper (to taste)